dsohk/rancher-devsecops-workshop/docs/part-3.md

   * Secret: (Enter the Sonarqube generated token)
   * ID: `sonarqube-spring-petclinic`

-  Click `Add` & Under `Server Authenticiation Token` dropdown menu we should see `sonarqube-spring-petclinic`.
+Under `Server authentication token` use the drop down option and you should see `sonarqube-spring-petclinic`.
 Select it.

 Sample Output should show up as below.